Moment kernels, nested defects, and Cuntz dilations: Dilation of Free Moment Kernels

 \end{proof} \begin{rem}[Infinite variables] \prettyref{thm:1} extends without essential change to the case $d=\infty$, where the free semigroup $\mathbb{F}^{+}_{\infty}$ is generated by countably many letters.
 One defines

 with the series converging in the quadratic-form sense, and interprets all operator sums in the strong operator topology.
-The Kolmogorov construction, the definition of the operators $B_{i}$, and the dilation theory of Frazho-Bunce-Popescu remain valid for countable tuples.
+The Kolmogorov construction, the definition of the operators $B_{i}$, and the dilation result remains valid for countable tuples.
 In this setting one obtains the same equivalence as in \prettyref{thm:1}.
 Thus the free moment dilation theorem continues to hold for infinitely many noncommuting variables. \end{rem}

 \begin{rem}[Connection with the one-variable case] When $d=1$, the free semigroup $\mathbb{F}^{+}_{1}$ is naturally identified with $\mathbb{N}$, and words $\alpha$ correspond to integers $k$.
 In this case the kernel $K_{\Sigma}$ reduces to the shifted kernel